agoravoting/agora-ciudadana/docs/api.rst

 The API accepts two modes of authentication:

+**Readonly unathenticated queries**

+Some read-only queries can be requested with no authentication mechanism at all.
+For example the listing of agoras supports this.
+This is useful and handy if you just want to request some generic information.

 **Session authentication**

 The session cookie used in the normal login is accepted and identifies the user that is using the API.
 This is useful